Symptom Reduction and Deprescribing in a Patient With Treatment-Resistant Depression Using Sublingual Ketamine Troches: A Case Report

 Integrity-driven, doctorally prepared psychiatric nurse practitioner with a strong clinical background in emergency medicine and mental health, providing exceptional care to patients across the lifespan with varying acuity levels.
 Dynamic history of leadership with a significant record of contributions to quality improvement.

-I graduated in May 2024 with both my Masters (Psychiatric Nurse Practitioner specialty) and Doctorate degrees in nursing from Duke University.
+I graduated with both my Masters (Psychiatric Nurse Practitioner specialty) and Doctorate degrees in nursing from Duke University.
 Duke has been ranked the #1 PMHNP program in the nation for 5 consecutive years.

-I am a psychiatric-mental health nurse practitioner currently practicing at an outpatient, NP-owned private psychiatric clinic in Kansas.
+I am a psychiatric-mental health nurse practitioner currently practicing at an outpatient private psychiatric practice in Kansas.
 In addition to my clinical work, I provide contract-based telepsychiatry services for two organizations during evenings and weekends.
-I also serve as adjunct faculty in Duke University’s psychiatric-mental health graduate nursing program, and actively precept PMHNP students in my clinical setting.
+I also serve as adjunct faculty in Duke University and Rockhurst University's psychiatric-mental health graduate nursing programs, and actively precept PMHNP students at my private practice.
 I am a board member of the Kansas chapter of the American Psychiatric Nurses Association (APNA), have presented posters at national conferences, and have published in multiple peer-reviewed nursing and medical journals.

 I currently work as a board certified psychiatric mental health nurse practitioner assessing, diagnosing, prescribing medicine, and incorporating psychotherapy into (almost) all appointments.
 I see patients across the lifespan ages 5-75, and specialize in depression, anxiety, OCD, eating disorders, trauma, bipolar spectrum, ADHD, and substance misuse.
 I also operate a small private practice where I see a limited number of patients on a pro-bono basis that are not insured and cannot afford the out of pocket cash pay rates for mental health services.
 My private practice serves as an accessible option for underserved communities, where mental health providers are scarce and community mental health programs are often burdened with extended waitlists.